 Slouchy cardigans match well with flared jeans, floaty tops, and floor-length dresses.

-Paisley wraps, and ponchos are also ideal Boho-chic style garments you’d want in your wardrobe for the cooler seasons.
+Poncho, shawls, and wraps in Aztec, Paisley, and other ethnic patterns are also ideal Boho-chic style garments you’d want in your wardrobe for the cooler seasons.

 Ponchos pair well with ankle boots and fedora hats.